Lucene Wisniewski

 Therapist

-Sarah Hope Lincoln, PhD., is a licensed clinical psychologist who specializes in working with children, adolescents and families.
+Sarah Hope Lincoln, PhD. (she/her) is a licensed clinical psychologist who specializes in working with children, adolescents and families.
 She has an expertise in treating anxiety, depression, self-harm, trauma/PTSD, autism spectrum disorders, psychosis, and behavioral disorders of childhood (e.g., ADHD).

 Her theoretical orientation and training experiences include both Dialectical Behavioral Therapy (DBT) and Cognitive Behavioral Therapy (CBT).
 She received her Ph.D. in clinical psychology from Harvard University and completed her internship at Bellevue Hospital and New York Langone Medical Center.
 She is also an assistant professor in the department of psychological sciences at Case Western Reserve University.